hepplerj/cv/web-cv.md

 *Service to the Profession*

-Referee for these journals, publishers, grant agencies, and academic software
-repositories: *The Programming Historian*, *The Public Historian*, National Endowment for the Humanities.
+Referee for these journals, publishers, grant agencies, and academic software repositories: *The Programming Historian*, *The Public Historian*, National Endowment for the Humanities.

 **Departmental / College / University Service**

 ### University Committees

 *University of Nebraska at Omaha*

+Member, University Committee for the Advancement of Teaching, 2020--*present*

 Member, University Committee on Technology Resources, Services, and Planning, 2019--*present*.